deepsense-ai/seahorse/docs/operations/execute_sql_expression.md

 <tr>
 <td><code>dataframe id</code></td>
 <td><code><a href="../parameter_types.html#string">String</a></code></td>
-<td>An identifier that can be used in the SQL expression to refer to the input DataFrame.
-The value has to be unique in the workflow.</td>
+<td>An identifier that can be used in the SQL expression to refer to the input DataFrame.</td>
 </tr>
 <tr>
 <td><code>expression</code></td>